Feel confident and prepared to breastfeed by attending one of our local face-to-face workshops

 Absolutely!
 Our workshops are designed to pre-emptively answer many of your questions – we speak with 60,000+ new parents every year – so we know what you’re searching for answers on.
 We allow for lots of questions so ask them to the breastfeeding educator OR breastfeeding mum within the workshop.
 If your situation is complex, or more individual support is your style, you may like to ask your question during the break or at the end of the workshop.

-Alternatively, attend our online Breastfeeding Education Live workshop for general breastfeeding information and tips, and then talk over any further concerns with a breastfeeding counsellor on the National Breastfeeding Helpline – available 24/7 and free of charge.
+Alternatively, attend our online Breastfeeding Preparation Sessions for general breastfeeding information and tips, and then talk over any further concerns with a breastfeeding counsellor on the National Breastfeeding Helpline – available 24/7 and free of charge.
 Many of our breastfeeding counsellors (who answer your call) also lead our workshops and classes, and all are informed by the same evidence-led and practical information, free from any commercial bias.

 We also offer specialty online workshops for LGBT+ families, those expecting multiples and mums with diabetes.

 We do offer some face-to-face breastfeeding education classes for mothers expecting multiples, however, these may be limited depending on your location.

 Alternatively, our online Multiples Breastfeeding Preparation Sessions run more frequently and can be completed from the comfort of your own home.

 If you unable to attend either of these options, our ordinary Preparation sessions or in-person Breastfeeding Education Classes will also provide you with information and support to help you prepare for your new arrivals.

 “We learnt SO much!
 We left with a great toolkit and the confidence to spot and solve our minor breastfeeding issues!